HannesRammer/DartabaseTutorials/tutorials/TUT1.md

 Before we can use its features, we have to initiate migration once for each project we want to use it with.

- 1. **Execute "dartabase_migration/bin/dbInit.dart" **
+ 1. **Execute 'dartabase_migration/bin/dbInit.dart'**

-  this process will establish a connection between dartabase_migration and your project.
+  This process will establish a connection between dartabase_migration and your project.

   Your output should look like this

   <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/initDB0.png" >

- 2. insert a project name
+ 2. Insert a project name.

-  **write 'todo' without '' and hit ENTER**
+  **Write 'todo' without '' and hit ENTER**

   <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/initDB1.png" >

- 3. insert absolute path to your project root folder
+ 3. Insert the absolute path to your project root folder.

- on my machine its and for this example **I use 'C:\Projects\Dart\DartabaseTutorials\examples\PreTutorialMixApp' without '' **
+ On my machine and for this example **I use 'C:\Projects\Dart\DartabaseTutorials\examples\PreTutorialMixApp' without ''**

- Once you hit enter, dartabase_migration should created the files and folders listed below and the output dialog should look like this
+ Once you hit enter, dartabase_migration should create the files and folders listed below

+ and the output dialog should look like this

   <img src="https://raw.githubusercontent.com/HannesRammer/DartabaseTutorials/master/tutorials/img/postInitDB.PNG" >